Johnmulakalapally/Bike_Rental_system/README.md

 #### 1) Issue a bill when customer decides to return the bike.
 #### 2) Display available inventory
 #### 3) Take requests on hourly, daily and weekly basis by cross verifying stock
----> Any customer requests rentals of Stock available i.e hourly, monthly or weekly
+---> Any customer requests rentals of Stock available i.e hourly, monthly or weekly<br>
 ---> Customer is Free to chose the number of bikes he/she wants
 ---> Only Thing is,Requested bikes should be less than available stock.